avivdimri/WpfAppFlightGear/README.md

 If you want you may add your own algoritam and load it at real time without compiling again - you just need to implement the interrface  by name IntrfaceDll - you may find it in the plugins folder the declaration which method you need to load.

+### Instructions for load own DLL
+1.Create a class by the name - dll.
+2.Implement the function in IntrfaceDll.
+3.There is a three function to implement - craete update and time.(you  can see the decleration in the plugins folder).
+4.drow the shepes you want to shoe in the project.
+5.load the path dll file in run time of the project.

+## Structure project:
+There is a few folders:

+1.In the main folder you have the solution project.

+2.In the packages folder there is the Oxplot libary - you must have it in your project!

+3.In myfirstproject folder there is all the files that needed.

+4.In the plugins folder there is the dll lib for the algoritam.

+# Installation for running the
+1.Downloads the project by git clone form https://github.com/yosi058/WpfAppFlightGear.git.

+2.Make sure you have the Oxplot lib on your project (otherwise-downloads it).

+3.Build the app on the x64 - otherwise the dll will not working.

+4.Provide xml file for all the names of element in the flight data.load the xml first.

+5.Provide tow csv fiels - one is a normal flight and the second is a test flight to finding devion.

+## Documentation